namaqua/product/pimdocs/NEXT_STEPS.md

 When resuming work, provide:
 ```
 Continue PIM project.
-Attribute Management UI is complete with options and groups management.
+User Management UI is complete with role management.
-Ready to implement User Management UI.
+Ready to enhance the Dashboard with real data.
 All backend endpoints are ready.
 ```

 ---

 *Keep shipping!
-The project is 85% complete and looking great!* 🚀
+The project is 90% complete and looking professional!* 🚀